 This third scenario is what most people think of when they think of a hostile work environment, because this is the scenario in which the people around the employee are engaging in offensive conduct.
 Unlawful harassment can occur when the offensive conduct is coming from management, co-workers, or people the employer can control, such as contractors, service providers, or customers.
 A key point in this scenario is that the offensive conduct must be pervasive or severe.
 That means minor annoyances or infrequent, isolated incidents will not rise to the level of unlawful harassment.
 The exception is when the isolated incident is particularly severe, such as an assault or sexual assault.

 Under any type of harassment you may find your job or job opportunities at risk.
-That is why it is worth talking to a Texas workplace harassment attorney about potential hostile work environment claims in Dallas and Fort Worth.
+That is why it is worth talking to a Texas workplace harassment attorney about potential hostile work environment claims in Texas.

-When the employer is liable for unlawful harassment in Dallas or Fort Worth?
+When the employer is liable for unlawful harassment in Texas?

 Determining when the employer becomes liable for a hostile work environment is an extremely important element of proving a harassment or hostile work environment claim.
 The employer’s liability is different depending upon how the harassment occurs and who is perpetrating the offensive conduct.

 If a member of management is harassing the employee and causes a negative effect (called an adverse employment action) on the employee’s employment, such as terminating, demoting, failing to promote, then the employer is automatically liable for the hostile work environment.

 If a member of management is harassing the employee but there is not an adverse employment action against the employee then the employer has an opportunity to avoid liability.
 The employer must prove that it reasonably tried to prevent and correct harassing behavior and that the employee unreasonably failed to take advantage of preventative or corrective opportunities provided by the employer.
 If the employer cannot prove both of these conditions are true then it will be liable.